How to Become a Speech Therapist in New Jersey

 Step 1.
 Earn a Master’s Degree in Speech-Language Pathology from an ASHA-Accredited Program

-You’ll be required to select a program from a school accredited by the American Speech-Language-Hearing Association—there are six accredited institutions offered in New Hampshire.
+New Jersey is home to eight CAA-accredited institutions.
 While there are benefits to staying in-state, such as reduced tuition for state residents, you might also consider accredited online options if none of the in-state programs are right for you.

 Online programs offer flexibility and the ability to complete your curriculum around a professional schedule.
 Both online and traditional programs will require you to gain hands-on experience with speech patients in a clinical setting, and you can complete the hours in a clinic near you.